rockysantiago/bcoa.com/src/pages/projects/740-broadway.md

     image: /images/uploads/740-broadway_lobby_-8-_3140.jpg
     type: image
 ---
-A very progressive, future-focused client asked 590BC to design a complete modernization to this century old lobby utilizing the glass panel and display material palette utilized at the Reflect Showroom.
+A very progressive, future-focused client asked BC-OA to design a complete modernization to this century old lobby utilizing the glass panel and display material palette utilized at the Reflect Showroom.
 The contrast between the historic facade and contemporary, technologically sophisticated interior reflects the adaptability of historic architecture in New

 York’s fast paced developing market.
 The challenge of the design comes from implementing the modular panel system in a wholly different way, which we addressed by incorporating vertical strips of digital displays alternating with the white static panels and lighting.
 The result is a space defined largely by these folding layers wrapping the space, creating an opportunity for the occupant to physically inhabit the graphic content on the walls as they experience a moment of pause in their daily commutes.